microsoft/PAX/README.md

 - Disable parallel mode if enabled
 - Consider if tenant is under heavy load

+---

-### FAQ
+### Frequently Asked Questions

-**Q: Does the script modify any data?**
+#### Q: Does the script modify any data?

-A: No. The script is read-only and only exports audit data.
+**A:** No. The script is read-only and only exports audit data.
 No modifications are made to audit logs or tenant configuration.

-**Q: What timezone are dates in?**
+#### Q: What timezone are dates in?

-A: All dates are interpreted as UTC.
+**A:** All dates are interpreted as UTC.
 Output timestamps are also UTC in ISO 8601 format (`yyyy-MM-ddTHH:mm:ss.fffZ`).

-**Q: Can I filter by specific users or models at the source?**
+#### Q: Can I filter by specific users or models at the source?

-A: No, filtering happens after export.
+**A:** No, filtering happens after export.
 The Unified Audit Log API does not support user/model filtering.
 Export data and filter in post-processing or BI tools.

-**Q: How deep does the script flatten JSON?**
+#### Q: How deep does the script flatten JSON?

-A: Standard explode: 60 levels.
+**A:** Standard explode: 60 levels.
 Deep flatten: 120 levels.
 JSON serialization: 60 levels.
 These are constants in the script and can be adjusted if needed.

-**Q: Can I run this in an automated schedule?**
+#### Q: Can I run this in an automated schedule?

-A: Yes.
+**A:** Yes.
 Use `-Auth Silent` with cached credentials or `-Auth Credential` with saved credentials.
 Consider using Task Scheduler (Windows) or cron (macOS/Linux).

-**Q: What if I need older audit logs?**
+#### Q: What if I need older audit logs?

-A: Audit retention depends on your tenant's licensing.
+**A:** Audit retention depends on your tenant's licensing.
 E3/E5 licenses retain 90-365 days.
 Check Microsoft Purview compliance portal for your retention period.

-**Q: Does the script work on macOS/Linux?**
+#### Q: Does the script work on macOS/Linux?

-A: Yes, with PowerShell 7+.
+**A:** Yes, with PowerShell 7+.
 Install PowerShell 7 and ExchangeOnlineManagement module.
 Authentication methods may vary (WebLogin, DeviceCode recommended).

-**Q: How do I handle very large date ranges?**
+#### Q: How do I handle very large date ranges?

-A: Break into smaller chunks (weekly or monthly), run separately, then concatenate CSV files.
+**A:** Break into smaller chunks (weekly or monthly), run separately, then concatenate CSV files.
 Use `-OutputFile` to name by date range.

-**Q: Can I customize the output schema?**
+#### Q: Can I customize the output schema?

-A: The 35-column base schema is fixed to match Purview standards.
+**A:** The 35-column base schema is fixed to match Purview standards.
 In `-ExplodeDeep` mode, additional columns are auto-discovered from nested data.

-**Q: What's the difference between `-ExplodeArrays` and `-ExplodeDeep`?**
+#### Q: What's the difference between `-ExplodeArrays` and `-ExplodeDeep`?

-A: `-ExplodeArrays` creates 35 columns with array elements as separate rows. `-ExplodeDeep` adds all nested `CopilotEventData.*` fields as additional columns (wide schema).
+**A:** `-ExplodeArrays` creates 35 columns with array elements as separate rows. `-ExplodeDeep` adds all nested `CopilotEventData.*` fields as additional columns (wide schema).

 ---